Degree Fields

 Industry Overview

 All organizations today rely on computer and information technology to conduct business and operate more efficiently.
 Computer software is needed to run and protect computer systems and networks.
-Some 10,000 establishments are engaged primarily in computer software publishing or publishing and reproduction.
-Software publishing establishments carry out the functions necessary for producing and distributing computer software, such as designing, providing documentation, assisting in installation, and providing support services to software purchasers.
-The term publishing often implies the production and distribution of information in printed form.
-The software publishing industry also produces and distributes information, but usually it "publishes" or distributes its information by other methods, such as by CD-ROM's, the sale of new computers already preloaded with software, or through distribution over the Internet, rather than in printed form.
-These establishments may design, develop, and publish, or publish only.
-Establishments providing access to software for clients from a central host site, designing custom software to meet the needs of specific users, or involved in mass duplication of software are classified elsewhere.
+Software publishing establishments are involved in all aspects of producing and distributing computer software, such as designing, providing documentation, assisting in installation, and providing support services to customers.
+The term "publishing" often implies the production and distribution of information in printed form.
+The software publishing industry also produces and distributes information, but usually it does so by other methods, such as CD-ROMs, the sale of new computers already preloaded with software, or through distribution over the Internet.
+Establishments in this industry may design, develop, and publish software, or publish only.
+Establishments that provide access to software for clients from a central host site, design custom software to meet the needs of specific users, or are involved in the mass duplication of software are described in computer systems design and related services

-Organizations are constantly seeking to implement technologies which will improve efficiency.
-Enterprise resource planning (ERP) software is such an example.
-ERP consists of cross-industry applications that automate a firm's business processes.
-Common applications include human resources, manufacturing, and financial management software.
-Examples of more recent applications are software to manage customer relations and a firm's sources of supply, known as customer relationship management (CRM) and supply-chain management software.
-Enterprise resource planning software has traditionally been implemented by large organizations with vast computer networks.
+Organizations are constantly seeking to implement technologies that will improve efficiency.
+For example, Enterprise resource planning (ERP), which is typically implemented by large organizations with vast computer networks, consists of cross-industry applications that automate a firm's business processes.
+Common ERP applications include human resources, manufacturing, and financial management software.
+Recently developed ERP applications also manage a firm's customer relations operations and supply chain logistics.

 This widespread use of the Internet and intranets also has led to greater focus on the need for computer security.
-The robust growth of e-commerce increases this concern, as firms seek to attract as many potential customers as possible to their Web sites.
 Security threats range from damaging computer viruses to online credit card fraud.
-As a result, organizations and individual computer users are demanding software, such as firewalls and antivirus software, that secures their computer networks or individual computer environments.
+The expansive use of e-commerce increases this concern, as firms use the Internet to exchange sensitive information with clients.
+As a result, organizations and individual computer users are demanding software, such as firewalls and antivirus applications, that secure their computer networks or individual computer environments.

 Working Environment